toji/toji.dev/webgpu-best-practices/compute-vertex-data.md

 }
 ```

 You can see that this is really just the reverse of the quantization and destructuring of the normal vectors that was done in the prior shader.
-We fetch the individual values out of the storage buffer, pack them into a `vec3f`, and multiply by the inverse of the quatization value to get the final, accumulated normal.
+We fetch the individual values out of the storage buffer, pack them into a `vec3f`, and multiply by the inverse of the quantization value to get the final, accumulated normal.
 It's then normalized and written out to the destination buffer, when it can then presumably be used as a vertex attribute accompanying the original buffer with the positions in it.

 ## Have fun, and make cool stuff!

 That's a quick look at some of the patterns that can be used when working with vertex data in compute shaders, though as mentioned earlier they apply to any input data that doesn't perfectly fit with compute shaders data alignment rules.

-Compute shaders unlock so many interesting possibilities for WebGPU, both for graphical uses and beyond, so it's a little unfortunate that they can require this type of jumping through hoops to coerce them into working with your data, but it's a managable task and the performance benefits can be immense!
+Compute shaders unlock so many interesting possibilities for WebGPU, both for graphical uses and beyond, so it's a little unfortunate that they can require this type of jumping through hoops to coerce them into working with your data, but it's a manageable task and the performance benefits can be immense!

 Good luck on whatever projects are ahead of you, I can't wait to see what the spectacularly creative web community builds!